storageos/storageos.github.io/_docs/install/troubleshoot.md

 # <a name="Troubleshooting Guide"></a> Troubleshooting Guide

-Here are some troubleshooting guidelines based on our internal testing.
-We will add more tips as we get customer feedback.
+Here are some troubleshooting guidelines based on our internal testing and on customer feedback.

 ## Connecting to your StorageOS node